 I N T R O D U C T I O N

 Gravitational wave radiation carries information from the highly curved regions of the universe, that are otherwise not accessible with traditional electromagnetic observations.
-The regular detection of GWs would be a tremendous achievement (i) for general relativity, allowing a unique opportunity to test the local spacetime around black holes, (ii) for cosmology, testing the luminosity distance-redshift relationship, (iii) for the large-scale structure, constraining the hierarchical structure formation scenarios, and (iv) for astrophysics, offering a precise direct measurement of the Eddington ratio, BH accretion physics, and will observationally constrain the abundance and composition of dense populations of compact objects in galactic nuclei and globular clusters.
+The regular detection of gravitational waves would be a tremendous achievement (i) for general relativity, allowing a unique opportunity to test the local spacetime around black holes, (ii) for cosmology, testing the luminosity distance-redshift relationship, (iii) for the large-scale structure, constraining the hierarchical structure formation scenarios, and (iv) for astrophysics, offering a precise direct measurement of the Eddington ratio, BH accretion physics, and will observationally constrain the abundance and composition of dense populations of compact objects in galactic nuclei and globular clusters.

 (c) Eötvös Gravity Research Group 2007